 Cyprus to pursue higher education in the universities and government and private colleges.
 Cyprus currently operates three public universities, four private universities and two private colleges.

 * The leading program in the European University of Cyprus.

 * Medical Studies Program of the University of Nicosia under the auspices and supervision of the University of St. George’s University of London (UK title)

 Admission to the medical profession in the country, as in many Western countries, are many times difficult if not impossible for many students.
 The solution for those who think medicine is their calling, is studying medicine abroad, Faculty of Medicine belonging to leading universities around the world, and offer study programs in English for students abroad.
 Admission requirements faculties these are full matriculation and above the entrance examination subjects biology, chemistry, physics, anatomy and physiology.

-Medical Doctor International Studies is a unique initiative of Dr. Moshe Cohen, a doctor and a teacher.
+Medical Doctor International Academy is a unique initiative of Dr. Moshe Cohen, a doctor and a teacher.
 Preparatory Dr. Moshe Cohen existed since 2006 and has helped in the preparation of the 1000 entrance exams, students of medical schools and for preclinical studies over the years, all students received preparatory to top universities in the world, and excelled in their studies.